Skip to main content

 By clicking this box, the provider accepts all responsibility for the accuracy of the medical note as AI can be inaccurate, unreliable, confusing and wrong.
 Important information may have been deleted.
 The AI company will be held harmless against all claims alleging that its product led to or contributed to an unfavorable medical outcome.
 The provider has sole and absolute responsibility to verify the integrity of the medical record.

 I just made up the above disclaimer, but I suspect I’m not that far off the mark.
 Similar disclaimers are omnipresent.
-Just recently I was sending a package from UPS, and I had to scroll down through pages of legal nonsense – none of which any customer has ever read – so that I could click on the CONFIRM button.
+Just recently I was sending a package from UPS, and I had to scroll down through several screens of legal nonsense – none of which any customer has ever read – so that I could click on the CONFIRM button.
 Perhaps, next time I should bring my lawyer with me?

 AI generated medical office records are just entry level stuff.
 Does anyone doubt that the diagnostic and therapeutic capabilities of AI will eclipse that of human healers?
 You don’t believe this?
 So, AI will be able to drive a truck, fly a plane, compose music, design a building, craft a complex legal contract, write poetry but somehow will be unable to practice medicine?
 This is ridiculous.
 And for those who assert that no machine will be able to replace a surgeon burrowing into the abdomen, I wouldn’t wager heavily on that assertion.
-I find the notion of a AI directing a robot to remove an faraway appendix to be less fantastic than so many other realities that heretofore would have been deemed to be impossible.
+I find the notion of a AI directing a robot to remove a faraway appendix to be less fantastic than so many other realities that heretofore would have been deemed to be impossible.

 The AI tsunami will be unstoppable.
 The Screen Actors Guild lobbied hard for protections against AI, which we know can generate realistic ‘actors’.
 Do they and the rest of us think that they can hold out against this?
 (Hint: they can't.)
 Look how well we’ve done restraining the nefarious and intentional addictive effects of social media.
 (Hint: not well.)
+Technology dominance is inexorable.
+You can jump onto the train or be left behind, Your choice.

 Get ready for a science fiction revolution that will make the internet seem like an abacus.